 DSU students earn honors for agriculture research

 Gordon earned second place for her poster in the “Renewable Energy, Natural Resources and Environment, Undergraduate Competitive Poster Presentation”.
-Her project was titled, Removal of Cadmium from Mars Soils Using Bacteria Isolation from Blackbird Creek.
+Her project was titled, Removal of Cadmium from Marsh Soils Using Bacteria Isolation from Blackbird Creek.
 As an intern of the Center for Integrated Biological and Environmental Research (CIBER), Gordon conducted her research in Dr. Ozbay’s lab; it was funded by NSF-EPSCoR.

 Petrina-McKenzie’s project, Isolation and Identification of Lead and Cadmium Tolerant Bacteria from Blackbird Creek Marsh in Townsend Delaware earned her third place in the “Plant Health and Productions, Graduate Competitive Oral Presentation” category.
 She previously won third place for her oral presentation during the 74th Annual Professional Agricultural Workers Conference (PAWC), held at Tuskegee University in December 2016.
 Her work is supported by both NSF-EPSCoR and USDA Evans Allen funding agencies.